gasparka/thesis/docs/1_intro.rst

 Structure
 ---------

 This thesis is divided into 3 chapters.
-In chapter :numref:`pyha_intro`, main concepts of Pyha are introduced.
+In chapter 1, main concepts of Pyha are introduced.
 Following chapter shows
 First chapter of this thesis gives an overview of the developed tool Pyha and how it can be used for hardware design.
 Follows the examples that show how Pyha can be used to relatively easly construct moving-average filter and by reusing it the DC-removal filter.
 Final chapter describes the one of the contribtutions of this thesis, the sequential VHDL OOP model and how Python is converted to it.